top of page

 How much do sessions cost?

-My current fee is $100 per session for individuals and $150 per session for relationship counselling (two people).
+My current fee is $100 per session for individuals and $150 per session for relationship counselling (two or more people).
 These reduced rates are available while I am practicing under the “qualifying” designation.
 It will remain in place until I complete my residency and advance to full licensure.
 I do not offer a sliding scale because my fees are already very low.

 How is online counselling different from in-person counselling?